 115.41 (i) OPS.200.6000, page 4 states that the PC shall ensure appropriate controls are in place for facility dissemination of information collected during the screening to ensure that sensitive information is not exploited to the inmate's detriment by staff or other inmates.
 The interview with the PREA Coordinator confirmed that the agency has implemented appropriate controls of sensitive information to ensure information is not exploited.
 He stated that they keep the risk screening information in the inmate's base file, which is limited to people that need to know, including case managers, higher level supervisors and medical.
-The PCM stated that the agency has outlined who should have access to an inmate's risk assessment within the facility in order to protect sensitive information from being exploited.
-He stated that the information is maintained in the detainee's base file and that base files are not public information and have limited access.
-The interviews with the staff responsible for the risk screening confirmed that the agency has implemented appropriate controls of sensitive information and that the risk screening information is only accessible to the initial risk screening staff, case management and mental health care staff.
+The PCM confirmed that the agency has outlined who should have access to an inmate's risk assessment within the facility in order to protect sensitive information from being exploited.
+The interviews with the staff responsible for the risk screening confirmed that the agency has implemented appropriate controls of sensitive information is only accessible to the initial risk screening staff, case management and mental health care staff.